Concussion is an injury to your brain that can occur after a minor head injury.

 Not everyone with post-concussion syndrome will have all of the symptoms mentioned above.

-In general, for most people, symptoms of post-concussion syndrome only last for up to a few weeks.
+In general, for most people, symptoms of PCS only last for up to a few weeks.
 But for some people, the symptoms last longer and can last for three to six months or (rarely) a year or more.

 Suffer from migraines?